World Expo 2025 Guide: See the Future in Osaka

 The selected logo is an irregular ring of red circles.
 The logo’s creator, Shimada Tamotu, explained that the circles represent living cells, or a chain of DNA, tying it to the Expo 2025 theme.

-How to Get tickets for Expo 2025
+How to get tickets for Expo 2025

-You can now get your admission tickets for Expo 2025 in Osaka in the following ways:
+You can get your admission tickets for Expo 2025 in Osaka in the following ways:

 • The official ticket sales website